shawenyao/jekyll-now/_posts/2020-10-11-Pricing-Uniswap-Liquidity-Pools.md

 which indicates that asset $A$ has appreciated against asset $B$, as a result of having fulfilled the demand for asset $A$ and the subsequent "scarcity" of it in the pool.

 While the individual prices of asset $A$ and $B$ can follow their own dynamics, Uniswap provides a way for traders to express their view on the price of one in terms of the other.
-In other words, everything is being valued on a relative term.
+In other words, everything is being valued on a relative term in the Uniswap exchange.
 This setup has a few desirable properties to it - to name a few:
 * if there's no trade, the price level stays at its initial value
 * a smaller trade is expected to be fullfiled at the market price without moving it by much
 * a larger trade will move the price substantially along the hyperbolic curve, deterioating the price level